-If we are a "passive foreign investment company" (PFIC) in the year of the offering or in any future year, a U.S. investor in our ordinary shares or warrants may be subject to adverse U.S. federal income tax consequences.
+If we are a "passive foreign investment company" (PFIC) in the year of the offering or in any future year, a U.S. investor in our Ordinary Shares or Warrants may be subject to adverse U.S. federal income tax consequences.

 Under the Internal Revenue Code of 1986, as amended (the "Code"), we will be classified as a PFIC for any taxable year in which, either (i) at least 75% of our gross income in a taxable year, including our pro rata share of the gross income of any corporation in which we are considered to own at least 25% of the shares by value, is passive income or (ii) at least 50% of our assets in a taxable year (ordinarily determined based on fair market value and averaged quarterly over the year), including our pro rata share of the assets of any corporation in which we are considered to own at least 25% of the shares by value, are held for the production of, or produce, passive income.
 Passive income generally includes, among other things, dividends, interest, rents and royalties (other than rents or royalties derived from the active conduct of a trade or business) and gains from the disposition of passive assets.
-PFIC status is determined annually and depends on the composition of a company's income and assets and the fair market value of its assets and no assurance can be given as to whether we will be a PFIC in 2021 or for any future taxable years.
-In addition, our U.S. counsel expresses no opinion with respect to our PFIC status for 2021 or future taxable year, in particular because our PFIC status for any taxable year will generally be determined in part by reference to the value of our assets and our revenues.
-In addition, our U.S. counsel expresses no opinion with respect to our PFIC status for 2021 or future taxable years.
+The Company believes that it was not a PFIC for U.S. federal income tax purposes for its 2021 taxable year and it does not expect to become one in the foreseeable future.
+However, PFIC status is determined annually and depends on the composition of a company's income and assets and the fair market value of its assets and no assurance can be given that we were not a PFIC in 2021, or as to whether we will be a PFIC in 2022 or for any future taxable years.

-If we are a PFIC for any taxable year during which a U.S. investor holds our ordinary shares or warrants, we would continue to be treated as a PFIC with respect to that U.S. investor for all succeeding years during which the U.S. investor holds our ordinary shares or warrants, even if we ceased to meet the threshold requirements for PFIC status, unless certain exceptions apply.
-Such a U.S. investor may be subject to adverse U.S. federal income tax consequences, including (i) the treatment of all or a portion of any gain on the disposition of our ordinary shares or warrants as ordinary income (and therefore ineligible for the preferential rates that apply to capital gains with reUspect to some U.S. investors), (ii) the application of a deferred interest charge on such gain and the receipt of certain dividends on our ordinary shares, (iii) the ineligibility to claim the preferential tax rate afforded to certain non-corporate U.S. investors on "qualified dividend income" with respect to dividends on our ordinary shares and (iv) compliance with certain reporting requirements.
+If we are a PFIC for any taxable year during which a U.S. investor holds our Ordinary Shares or Warrants, we would continue to be treated as a PFIC with respect to that U.S. investor for all succeeding years during which the U.S. investor holds our Ordinary Shares or Warrants, even if we ceased to meet the threshold requirements for PFIC status, unless certain exceptions apply.
+Such a U.S. investor may be subject to adverse U.S. federal income tax consequences, including (i) the treatment of all or a portion of any gain on the disposition of our Ordinary Shares or Warrants as ordinary income (and therefore ineligible for the preferential rates that apply to capital gains with respect to some U.S. investors), (ii) the application of a deferred interest charge on such gain and the receipt of certain dividends on our Ordinary Shares, (iii) the ineligibility to claim the preferential tax rate afforded to certain non-corporate U.S. investors on "qualified dividend income" with respect to dividends on our Ordinary Shares and (iv) compliance with certain reporting requirements.

-For further discussion, see "U.S. Federal Income Tax Considerations - Tax Consequences to U.S. Holders of Ownership and Disposition of Our Ordinary Shares and Warrants."
+For further discussion, see "U.S. Federal Income Tax Considerations-Tax Consequences to U.S. Holders of Ownership and Disposition of Our Ordinary Shares and Warrants."